Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Introduction

 Practitioners can use this paper's framework to test various hypotheses.
-For example, one can test the presence of strategic interaction effects and multiple equilibria in static complete information games.
-Related problems are studied in other classes of models.
+For example, one can examine the exsitence of strategic interaction effects and multiple equilibria in static complete information games.
+Related problems are studied in other models.
 For incomplete information games, \cite{depaulatang2012} introduced a semiparametric inference procedure on the signs of strategic interaction effects.
-For finite-state Markov games, \cite{OtsuPT2016} provided techniques to test whether the conditional choice probabilities, state transition, and other features of games are homogeneous across cross-sectional units.
-Rejection of their null hypothesis could occur when multiple equilibria are present.
-In a network formation model, \cite{pelican2020optimal} introduced a test for whether agents' preferences over network structure are interdependent.
-In their framework, the strength of interdependencies is controlled by a parameter.
-Their testing problem also features nuisance parameters (degree heterogeneity and homophily) and unknown selection mechanisms.
-Exploiting the logit structure, they constructed a sufficient statistic for the nuisance parameters and developed a conditional score test that maximizes the power function subject to a size constraint.
+For finite-state Markov games, \cite{OtsuPT2016} developed techniques to test whether the conditional choice probabilities, state transition, and other features of games are homogeneous across cross-sectional units.
+Rejecting their null hypothesis may indicate the presence of multiple equilibria. \cite{pelican2020optimal} studied a testing problem that involves determining whether agents' preferences are interdependent in a network formation model.
+The problem includes nuisance parameters that account for degree heterogeneity and homophily.
+Using the logit structure, they constructed a sufficient statistic for the nuisance parameters and developed a conditional score test.
 This paper and \cite{pelican2020optimal} consider testing in settings with a complete model under the null and an incomplete model under the alternative.
 The two papers take different approaches by exploiting the structures of the respective models.
-We find a (local) alternative that is the hardest to distinguish from the null and estimate nuisance parameters using the restricted MLE.
-In contrast, \cite{pelican2020optimal} find a sufficient statistic for nuisance parameters and derive a score function in models with many agents.
+Specifically, we use the least favorable parametric model and estimate nuisance parameters using the restricted MLE.
+In contrast, \cite{pelican2020optimal} utilized a sufficient statistic for the nuisance parameters.

 One can apply our framework to triangular systems involving a binary outcome and a discrete endogenous variable.
-We show that taking a control function approach in such a setting leads to a model with an incomplete prediction.\footnote{A general identification analysis in a nonparametric model is undertaken in another paper.} We provide a test of endogenous treatment assignments under weak assumptions.
+We show that taking a control function approach in such a setting leads to a model with an incomplete prediction.\footnote{A nonparametric identification analysis based on set-valued control functions is undertaken in another paper.} We provide a test of endogenous treatment assignments under weak assumptions.
 To our knowledge, this test is new and provides an alternative to the existing proposal by \cite{wooldridge2014JoE}, who makes additional high-level assumptions.